Eunicken/AccountChain/README.md

 ```solidity
    pointRecord[] pointRecordList;
 ```
 A point can exhibit three different states – “Active”; “Converted into voucher” and “Expired”, whereby the status is set to “Active” at issuance.
 After the points have been recorded, the addPointRecord function triggers the [bookAccrualAccount](#bookAccrualAccount) function to book the total value of points issued in the pharmacy’s point accrual account.
-This accrued balance denotes a sell discount, which is VAT-deductible.
+This accrued balance denotes a sell discount which is VAT-deductible.
 ```solidity
    function addPointRecord(uint _clientID, uint _pharmacyID, uint _point, uint _pointValue,  product memory  _product) internal {
             pointRecordList[pointRecordList.length].clientID = _clientID;